 - about me -

-Emma's most recent book 'Digby and Claude' has been produced in collaboration with illustrator Hannah Sommerville and the National Library of Australia.
-A thought provoking story about belonging and ideas of home, 'Digby and Claude' is an exploration of friendship and hope in an environment of change.
+CBCA Notable Book 2019 - 'Digby and Claude' - produced in collaboration with illustrator Hannah Sommerville and the National Library of Australia: A thought provoking story about belonging and ideas of home, 'Digby and Claude' is an exploration of friendship and hope in an environment of change.

 Emma worked as a paediatric speech and language therapist for a number of years.
 However, a lifelong love of literature and the arts led Emma to return to university where she studied film and literature.
 Emma completed a Masters of Creative Writing.
 She is currently working towards a PhD and is developing a collection of photographic and poetic works.